MicrosoftDocs/customer-insights/ci-docs/export-liveramp.md

   - ECDSA 256/384/521 in OpenSSL PEM format
   - ED25519 and RSA in OpenSSH key format
 - The runtime of an export depends on your system performance.
 We recommend two CPU cores and 1 Gb of memory as minimal configuration of your server.
-- Exporting entities with up to 100 million customer profiles can take 90 minutes when using the recommended minimal configuration of two CPU cores and 1 Gb of memory.
+- Exporting tables with up to 100 million customer profiles can take 90 minutes when using the recommended minimal configuration of two CPU cores and 1 Gb of memory.
 - The actual number of profiles (or data) you can export to LiveRamp depends on your subscription with LiveRamp.

 ## Set up connection to LiveRamp